CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsubsection{Theoretical Analysis}

-For any index structure $T$, we can use the average time cost of all history queries to characterize its efficiency.
-Let $P(M_i)$ be the fraction of history queries passing through a tree node $M_i$, then the expected time cost of history queries can also be computed as:

-In the following analysis, we assume the history queries to be a uniform access of the data points for simplicity, so that the value of $P(M_i)$ is the same as the total fraction of data points in the subtree of $M_i$.
-With this assumption, we can prove the following theorem, which establishes the connection between $P(M_i)$ and $H(M_i)$, the entropy of inner nodes.
+In the following analysis, we assume the history queries to be a uniform access of the data points for simplicity, in such a case the value of $P(M_i)$ is the same as the total fraction of data points in the subtree of $M_i$.
+With this assumption, the following theorem establishes a connection between $\sum_{i} P(M_i) H(M_i)$ and the total number of data points $n$.